 Bruteforce attacks can be dangerous.
-They’re usually targetted at pages that have a form.
-In the case of WordPress, the login page of 1000s of websites are bombarded with brute force attacks every day.
+They’re usually targeted at pages that have a form.
+In the case of WordPress, the login page of 1000s of websites is bombarded with brute force attacks every day.
 The attacks can keep the CPU of the server and database server busy and your site may crash or its features may not function.
 If you’re using weak login credentials, the attacker might also get access to your WP dashboard.
 To protect your website from such type of attacks or to make the attacks ineffective, you can use the following tools or plugins:

 WordPress Brute Force protection plugins and tools

-If you’ve root/sudo access to the server, you can use Fail2ban to protect your WordPress website from brute force attacks.
+If you’ve got root/sudo access to the server, you can use Fail2ban to protect your WordPress website from brute force attacks.

 Fail2Ban ships with several filters.
 To see the list of filters, navigate to the

 /etc/fail2ban/filters.d directory and run the below command: